-Fairy WREN's nest packing algorithm combines previously distinct processes.
-LBAD caches pay for eviction as ALWA and for garbage collection as DLWA.
+FairyWren's nest packing algorithm combines previously distinct processes.
+LBAD caches pay for eviction as alwa and for garbage collection as dlwa.
 In the worst case, a set is copied by garbage collection and then is immediately rewritten to admit objects from FwLog.
 It is impossible to merge these flash writes in LBAD.
-FairyWREN leverages WREN to eliminate unnecessary writes by aligning the eviction and garbage collection cadences of FwLog and FwSets.
+FairyWren leverages Wren to eliminate unnecessary writes by aligning the eviction and garbage collection cadences of FwLog and FwSets.

-Optimizing the SOC
+5.4 Optimizing the SOC

-The SOC is the main source of DRAM overhead and WA in Fairy WREN.
+The SOC is the main source of DRAM overhead and wA in FairyWREN.
 We employ a variety of optimizations to improve the memory and write efficiency of the SOC.

-Reducing flash writes by separating hot and cold objects.
-Even after using nesting to decrease writes, FwSets is still the primary source of flash writes in FairyWREN.
-FairyWREN further reduces writes by separating objects by popularity, as determined by a modified RRIP algorithm [45,67].
-Instead of a set being one unit that is written every insertion, each set in FwSets is split in twain, into a subset for popular objects and a subset for unpopular objects, each backed by its own logstructured store.
+5.4.1 Reducing flash writes by separating hot and cold objects.
+Even after using nesting to decrease writes, FwSets is still the primary source of flash writes in FairyWren.
+To further reduce these writes, FwSets separates objects by popularity, as determined by a modified RRIP algorithm [45, 67].
+Instead of a set being one unit that is written every insertion, each set in FwSets is split in twain, into a subset for popular objects and a subset for unpopular objects, each backed by its own log-structured store.
 Each subset is at least a page.
 Paradoxically, since the unpopular objects are most likely to be evicted, the subsets with unpopular objects correspond to hot (i.e., frequently written) pages on flash.
 Hence, we refer to the subsets with unpopular objects as hot subsets and we refer to the subsets with popular objects as cold subsets.

-With hot and cold subsets enabled, objects evicted from FWLog are inserted into the hot subset.
+With hot and cold subsets enabled, objects evicted from FwLog are inserted into the hot subset.
 The cold subset is not typically written during insertion.
 Every n nest packing operations on a subset, both the hot and cold subsets are read.
 In memory, these subsets are merged and redivided by object popularity, as seen in Fig. 9.
-Any popular objects found in the hot subset are moved into the cold subset, since these objects are likely to remain in the cache for longer and do not need to be rewritten as frequently.
+Any popular objects found in the hot subset are moved into the cold subset.
+Since popular objects are likely to remain in the cache for a while, they do not need to be rewritten as frequently.
+Therefore, they should be in the cold subset and not incur extra rewrites.
 The least popular objects found in the cold subset are moved into the hot subset so that FwSets can evict them if they remain sufficiently unpopular.